should you set up your home gym in your garage? here's what you need to know

 Here’s your list of the best aerobic step designs for every woman’s home gym (and workouts) in 2020.
 These are the top aerobic stepper styles to not only add intensity to your home exercise but also the smartest steps to buy for safety and function.

-Before you buy an aerobic step you need to decide what size you’re going to need–a smaller circuit step or a full health club (aka gym-sized) aerobic step?
+Before you buy an aerobic step you need to decide what size you’re going to need–a smaller circuit step or a full health club (aka the Original) aerobic step?

 This chart breaks down the basic differences between the two styles.